Rayean-Mahmud/Rescue-App-Flutter-Dart-Login-and-Register-UI/README.md

 Welcome to HelpNow, your reliable companion in times of crises and emergencies.
-Developed using the Flutter framework, HelpNow is a robust and intuitive rescue app designed to connect victims and rescuers, providing timely assistance and support.
+Being developed using the Flutter framework, HelpNow is a robust and intuitive rescue app designed to connect victims and rescuers, providing timely assistance and support.
 With its user-friendly interface and location-based functionality, HelpNow ensures quick access to relevant services when they matter the most.

 Key Features: